kellyxann/Muse/README.md

 The Pirate's Muse will allow users to make their own custom playlist based on any search term appearing in the lyrics of songs.

+## <a name="developer"></a>About the Developer

+Kelly Higgins is a software engineer from Oakland who occassionally misses sailing through Antarctic ice.
+She hopes you have as much fun with A Pirate's Radio as she had making it.
 ![kelly](static/screenshots/kelly.jpg)
-"I hope you have as much fun with my app as I had making it!"
--Kelly, aboard her seafaring home in Antarctica